Lethalz/ZetV2/Reference/Books/How I Raised Myself From Failure To Success In Selling.md

 Perhaps you’ve heard of him.
 His name was Abraham Lincoln.

-Babe Ruth had a sense of indifference [about losing].
+Babe Ruth had a sense of indifference about losing

 Dr. Louis E. Bisch, one of the nation’s leading psychiatrists, wrote: “Cultivate a little the don’t-care habit; don’t worry about what people may think. this will endear you to others and make you liked and loved all the more.”